cristeab/aq_dashboard/README.md

 as well as the particle concentration for different particle diameters.
 Other air pollutants (Total Volatile Organic Compounds, Nitrate Oxides, Carbon Dioxide, etc) and environmental parameters (Temperature, Pressure, Relative Humidity, Noise Level, etc) are also shown.
 The data is delivered over websockets periodically to the web page.

+The hardware component relies on a Raspberry Pi as the main processing unit and is designed such that sensors can be easily added, replaced or removed.

 ## Prerequisites

 - Debian 12